wasmi-labs/wasmi/README.md

 ## Development

-Before pushing a PR to our repository we would like you to execute the `ci.sh` script that can be found in the repository's root folder.
+Before pushing a PR to our repository we would like you to execute the `scripts/run-local-ci.sh` script that can be found in the repository's root folder.

 ## Supported Platforms